nextcloud/news/docs/developer/External-Api.md

 }
 ```

-**apiLevels**: An array of arbitrary long strings, strings represent the the supported api leves which directly correspond to the first fragment after the **/api/** Url fragment.
+**apiLevels**: An array of arbitrary long strings, strings represent the the supported api levels which directly correspond to the first fragment after the **/api/** Url fragment.

 To find out if a user is running an older News version than **8.8.0**, make a request to the following route: